 - Children affected by emotional wellbeing and/ or mental health issues

-The service is available to children and young people from the above groups between the ages of 5 to 18 years, and up to the age of 25 for those with SEND, or for care leavers.
+This may sometimes include children and young people living or placed outside the Staffordshire Council boundaries.
+The service is available to children and young people from the above groups between the ages of five to 18 years, and up to the age of 25 for those with SEND, or for Care Leavers.